ryan95f/yamlator/README.md

 Schemas in Yamlator are comprised of rules, rulesets and enums in a `.ys` file.

-In the Yamlator schema file, the entry point is defined in a `schema` block, which is the required as a minimum to valiate a file.
+In the Yamlator schema file, the entry point is defined in a `schema` block, which is the required as a minimum to validate a file.
 For example:

 ```text
 schema {